 The baa2 BCA takes account of DB successfully achieving its transformation plan between 2019 and 2022, allowing the bank to sustain improved, yet still relatively modest, profitability.
-We expect that the bank's meaningfully reduced expense base should allow DB to safeguard operating leverage in times of higher inflation and, thereby, defend its regained earnings strength during its medium-term plan to 2025.
-The baa2 BCA also reflects the bank's reduced reliance on market funding and high quality deposit base as well as our assessment of the bank's prudent and well controlled risk appetite that is likely to result in a sound and relatively stable asset quality through the cycle.
+Given the continued efficiency efforts since 2023, we expect that the controlled expense base should allow DB to safeguard operating leverage during macroeconomic downturns and, thereby, defend its regained earnings strength during its medium-term plan to 2025.
+The baa2 BCA also reflects the bank's high quality deposit base as well as our assessment of the bank's prudent and well controlled risk appetite that is likely to result in a sound and relatively stable asset quality through the cycle.
 Further, DB has improved its leverage ratio and - throughout its years of business model repositioning - maintained solid capital and liquidity metrics, additionally supporting its improved credit profile.